 - Soil Food Web Repair

 “Nature never farms without animals” the great pioneer of organic agriculture Sir Albert Howard once said.
-Though many blame animals for climate change itself how can a cow be demonized.
-Shouldn’t it rather be the management and the social and economic systems and patterns of consumption that share this blame.
+Though many blame animals for climate change itself how can a cow itself be demonized.
+Shouldn’t it rather be the management and the social and economic systems and patterns of consumption that harness this blame.
 The bison of North America once roamed in such great numbers before European Colonization that it is truly unfathomable.
 What they left behind is as well; ten meters of thick, rich top soil.
 It represents a huge

 amount of natural capital as carbon was sequestered, water would infiltrate, and a plethora of biodiversity flourished there.
 The key is that they moved on a pattern, not one beset by fencing and lines of ownership.
 Rather on lands held in common by the beasts themselves and always being on the move from predators including the tribes who hunted them.
-The tribes managed these prairies along with the bison with fire.
-It was their technique while the for the American Bison it was animal impact.
+The tribes managed these prairies along with the bison through fire.
+It was their technique while for the American Bison it was animal impact.
 Animal impact is animals tightly bundled together and being on the move, like a school of fish or flock of birds to protect themselves but also serve this particular given ecosystem.
 Carbon rich plant stalks were trampled to the ground and mixed violently with manures as these thousands and thousands of animals fed and roamed together.
 Yet they did such a wonderful job of building the ecosystem all the while increasing in numbers as they were always on the move.
 It was a combination of humans and their ecosystem and its subsequent management that created this balance.
-Yet in one fail swoop it failed and poor animal management, not one on such a holistic pattern, came to be the norm and this is what gives the bad wrap to animals.
-However we could immolate this pattern and sequester carbon very quickly as grasses are titanic pumps of sugar, carbon, into the soil.
+Yet in one fail swoop it failed and poor animal management, not one based on such a holistic pattern, came to be the norm and this is what gives the bad wrap to animals.
+However we could emulate this pattern and sequester carbon very quickly as grasses are titanic pumps of sugar, carbon, into the soil.
 Combine that with manures being cycled by a diversity of flora and fauna and the cycle is virtually complete.

 Built Environment Context